Wh1ppedKreem/BULLET/README.md

  - Run SQLmap scans
  - Bruteforce passwords on services with Hydra (COMING SOON)
  - Bruteforce password hashes with John The Ripper (COMING SOON)
- - And perform a DoS attack for stress testing servers (COMING SOON)
+ - Perform a DoS attack for stress testing servers (COMING SOON)

 # **Installation**
 ## Clone the repository: